Andrew-Bennett/CG2-Coursework/README.txt

 Hello World!
 This is my CG2 Computing Coursework!
+Well, the software side of it at least.